bilalrajput09/My-Portfolio/README.md

 ### Prerequisites

-In order to run this project you need to clone the repo using git bash and run the html file in browser using VS code.
+In order to run this project you need to clone the repo using [git clone here](https://github.com/bilalrajput09/My-Portfolio.git) git bash and run the html file in browser using VS code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 👥 Authors <a name="authors"></a>

 Bilal Ahmed

 👤 **Author1**